brown-band/website/pages/scripts/1998-1999/fall/cornell.md

 ## Halftime

-Ladies and Gentlemen, friends and alumni, presenting an organization that just invaded the Earth, it’s the Brown University "Elrod, phone home" Band!
+Ladies and Gentlemen, friends and alumni, presenting an organization that just invaded the Earth, it’s the Brown University “Elrod, phone home” Band!

 The Brown Band recently joined forces with visiting aliens to take over the planet, just in time for Halloween.
-The aliens and the Band formed a small army, calling themselves the "Brownjackets."
+The aliens and the Band formed a small army, calling themselves the “Brownjackets.”

 :sd[Band marches onto field, blocked up in lines, looking like an actual marching band…until the lines start veering off, people trip, etc. Then the Band scatters.]